EUBIToken/MintyDEFI/addliquidity.md

 TokenA and TokenB should be token addresses for both tokens.
 If no Uniswap V2 pair exists for the aforementioned tokens, then the Uniswap V2 pair will be automatically created.

-AmountADesired and AmountBDesired should be the maximum amount of raw units you want to provide as liquidity for each tokens
+AmountADesired and AmountBDesired should be the maximum amount of raw units you want to provide as liquidity for each tokens.

+NOTE: you should add liquidity at a ratio that matches the off-chain exchange rate to protect against arbitrage.

 ![image](https://user-images.githubusercontent.com/55774978/123067800-808fd180-d43b-11eb-8ea4-f46c1f55e1fc.png)